devfleet/awesome-eve/README.md

 #### Skills

-* [EveSkillboard](https://eveskillboard.com/) - Character Skill Sheet, Standings, Corporation History, Ships can/cannot fly.
+* [EveSkillboard](https://eveskillboard.com/) - Skill sheet for displaying skills, standings, implants, employment history, and provide an XML dump to import into Evemon/Pyfa.
 * [SkillQ](https://skillq.net) - A simple webapp for monitoring skill queues of various characters.

 ---------